-My to-do list loomed over me: Take the SAT — once if I am smart, twice if I’m not; the SAT subject tests; and the ACT.
+My pre-college to-do list loomed over me: Take the SAT — once if I do well, twice if I don’t; the SAT subject tests; and the ACT.
 Send my test scores, transcripts, and college applications out.
 Expensive SAT and ACT prep was another hurdle.
+In all, the cost would be hundreds of dollars that I didn’t have.

 If any of the above is relatable, I feel you.
-Like most students from low-income families (as defined by the USDA table on the right), I faced a huge amount of stress and many challenges going through the college application process.
+Students like myself face a huge degree of stress and numerous financial challenges when applying for college.
 But I didn’t let that stop me.

 Covering the Cost of Applying for College

-In the winter of 2017, after doing some research, my friends and I realized there were plenty of resources to help us cover the myriad costs of applying for college.
-In the end, we were accepted into top universities and colleges, and we hardly spent a dime.
+During the winter of 2017–2018, my friends and I did some research and learned there were plenty of resources to help us cover the costs of applying for college.
+In the end, we all were accepted into top schools, and we hardly spent a dime.

 What’s our secret?
 That’s the best part.
 There is no secret, just planning and research that I will walk you through from start to finish.
-You can minimize costs in each step of the college process.
+Here’s what we did.

 The SAT and the SAT Subject Tests